Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Conclusion

 \section{Conclusion}

-Since its onset, robotics has been tightly coupled with AI.
-The first general-purpose robot, Shakey, was developed in the late 1960s and the first robotic AI architecture came with it.
 Today, AI-Robotics systems are deeply embedded in our everyday lives (e.g., robotic vacuum cleaners, cars with semi-autonomous capabilities, delivery robots).
 A common AI-Robotics system may use its sensors to collect data about itself and the environment.
 The physical system, algorithms, and data are all susceptible to security attacks.

 In this paper, we provide an overview of attack surfaces and associated defensive strategies relevant to AI-Robotics systems.
 We introduce a taxonomy of security attacks on these robotics systems and identified two major categories: physical and digital attacks.
-In order to highlight the vulnerabilities of AI-Robotics systems, we decompose fundamental robotic AI architectures into primitives (i.e., sense, plan, attack) and stacks (i.e., perception, planning \& navigation, and control) providing security risks at each layer.
+In order to highlight the vulnerabilities of AI-Robotics systems, we decompose fundamental robotic AI architectures into primitives (i.e., sense, plan, attack) and stacks (i.e., perception, navigation \& planning, and control) providing security risks at each layer.
 Emerging technologies, including human-robot interaction, are discussed while making note of privacy, ethical, and trustworthiness concerns.
 Finally, we provide our perceived future research direction to aid researchers interested in this exciting field.